$150K Instant Asset Write Off

 The increase to $150,000 from the previous $30,000 threshold is of immense benefit, because it opens up a substantially wider range of business vehicle alternatives.

 Vehicles up to $150K (excluding GST) fall within the threshold and eligible businesses will be able to make a claim up to the $57,581 Depreciation Cost Limit for each vehicle purchased.

 This will bring a potential tax saving for the financial year of the purchase of $15,835 at the company tax rate of 27.5 percent (along with a GST credit of up to $5234.)

-The ability to boost your company’s medium-term cash flow by up to $20,000 is a potentially compelling reason to take delivery of a new business vehicle before December 31, 2020.
+The ability to boost your company’s medium-term cash flow by up to $20,000 is a potentially compelling reason to take advantage of the $150K IAWO.

 Read on to find out whether your business is eligible as well as how the $150K Instant Asset Write Off could benefit your business.

 1. Is your business eligible for the $150K Instant Asset Write Off?

 The $150K instant asset write off is available to the majority of businesses.